Neuroinflammatory Trafficking During Acute Viral Infection of the Brain

 - Using high-parameter flow cytometry to characterize the phenotypic changes that occur in infiltrating inflammatory monocytes during migration through the brain

-- Development of more-sophisticated live animal 4-D imaging tools for the analysis of cellular trafficking in the brain and cervical lymph nodes
+- Developing more-sophisticated live-animal 4D imaging tools for the analysis of cellular trafficking in the brain and cervical lymph nodes